 - 4084 Purchase energy-efficient equipment with the most up-to-date energy efficiency functions.
-This 4085 includes, but is not limited to, high-efficiency space heating systems and high-efficiency space cooling 4086 equipment, where feasible. - For existing infrastructure, identify and assess opportunities to replace inefficient interior lighting with energy-efficient equipment.
-Retrofit existing infrastructure as applicable. - Replace inefficient exterior lighting, street lighting, and traffic signal lights with energy-efficient equipment.
-Minimize exterior lighting where possible to avoid unnecessary lighting of architectural and landscape features while providing adequate illumination for safety and accessibility. - Purchase EPA ENERGY STAR® certified products when available.
+This 4085 4086 ancludes, but is not limited to, high-efficiency space heating systems and high-efficiency space cooling equipment, where feasible. - For existing infrastructure, identify and assess opportunities to replace inefficient interior lighting with energy-efficient equipment.
+Retrofit existing infrastructure as applicable. - 4089 Replace inefficient exterior lighting, street lighting, and traffic signal lights with energy-efficient equipment.
+Minimize exterior lighting where possible to avoid unnecessary lighting of architectural and landscape features while providing adequate illumination for safety and accessibility. - 4092 Purchase EPA ENERGY STAR® certified products when available.
+When ENERGY STAR® labels 4093 4094 Purchase EPA ENERGY STAR® certified products when available.
 When ENERGY STAR® labels are not available, choose energy-efficient products that are in the upper 25% of energy efficiency as designated by the Federal Energy Management Program (FEMP). - Purchase water-saving products including, but not limited to, high-performance fixtures like toilets, low-flow faucets and aerators, and upgraded irrigation systems.
 Assess current infrastructure and create a roadmap for enhancing water-saving opportunities. - Compliance with California's State Water Resources Control Board (SWRCB) stormwater Industrial General Permit (IGP).
 Contractor's newest facilities are equipped with the latest technology in reducing stormwater runoff or contamination.
 Wash waters are contained, recycled, and disposed of properly - no runoff.
 All of Contractor's facilities monitor stormwater runoff with Stormwater Pollution Prevention Plans (SWPPP).
 Contractor minimize Contractor's impact on the environment through Best Management Practices (BMPs) and training. - 4104 - 4105 Toxics and Pollution Prevention Products and Practices

-4106 Manage pest problems through prevention and physical, mechanical, and biological controls when 4107 Contractor and its contractors maintain buildings and landscapes.
-Where feasible, services may 4108 either adopt and implement an Organic Pest Management (OPM) policy and practices or adopt and 4109 implement an Integrated Pest Management (IPM) policy and practices using the least toxic pest
+Manage pest problems through prevention and physical, mechanical, and biological controls when Contractor and its contractors maintain buildings and landscapes.
+Where feasible, services may either adopt and implement an Organic Pest Management (OPM) policy and practices or adopt and implement an Integrated Pest Management (IPM) policy and practices using the least toxic pest